AnitaOlsen/100-days-of-code/mycodelog.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-D3 #100DaysOfCode Practiced Arguments, Basic Syntax, Strings, While Loops, Variables & If Statements - Kithgard Dungeon completed! @CodeCombat Learned & practiced a list of commands for the terminal from the Command Line Crash Course @zedshaw book «Learn Python 3 the Hard Way» Completed lesson: Manipulation from Learn the Command Line course @Codecademy
+D3 #100DaysOfCode Practiced Arguments, Basic Syntax, Strings, While Loops, Variables & If Statements - Kithgard Dungeon completed! @CodeCombat Learned & practiced a list of commands for the terminal from the Command Line Crash Course @lzsthw book "Learn Python 3 the Hard Way" Completed lesson: Manipulation from Learn the Command Line course @Codecademy

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *